Common woolly monkey: Habitat and groups

 They are found in the rainforest, usually in the canopy of the tallest trees, though they may also be found at shrub layer.
 In certain seasons it is also common for groups to enter flooded forests, due to a higher concentration of berries.

 Social behavior

 Inter-group interactions

 Females drive the relationships that develop between opposite sexes within communities.
 They do not mingle with other females, whereas males will engage with either sex.
 Females are possessive of males and may harass others that try to interact with a male.
 Although they are dominant within their group, females are accepting to outsiders of both genders if there are no offspring-producing females present.

 Movement and seed dispersal

 Woolly monkeys have been observed using all four legs when walking/running and climbing, and efficiently making use of intermediate branches rather than just terminal branches when climbing.
-They act as more effective seed dispersers than the morphologically spider monkey due to longer seed retention time in the digestive tract and the higher variety of seeds eaten.
+They act as more effective seed dispersers than the morphologically similar spider monkey due to longer seed retention time in the digestive tract and the higher variety of seeds eaten.
 Another influence on seed dispersal rate may be that insects constitute part of their diet.